Companies like Dell are saving 30% + with Xyleme

-Bottom Line?
-Dell EMC was able to shorten their translation process from 3 months to 3 days, which allowed service reps to take their localized training content right away.
-The results are better trained service personnel that are ready the moment a new product arrives at a customer location.
+After using Xyleme, Dell EMC was able to shorten their translation process from 3 months to 5 days, which allowed their service reps to take their localized training content right away.
+The results for Dell were better-trained and prepared service personnel and tremendous cost savings.

 All trademarks mentioned in this article belong their respective owners.